Forme: Letterpress

 Since the 1970s, letterpress has been largely supplanted by the more cost-effective offset printing.

 Flexography

-In flexography, soft formes and low-viscosity inks are used, making it ideal for printing on non-porous materials like aluminium foil and polyethylene.
+In flexography, soft formes and low-viscosity inks are used, making it ideal for printing on non-porous materials like aluminum foil and polyethylene.
 The formes are made from either UV-sensitive photopolymer or rubber.
 Photopolymer formes are exposed to UV light through a negative mask, with printing elements developed through a washing process.
 Rubber formes are created using laser engraving.
 After production, the formes are mounted or adhered to the printing cylinder of the flexographic press.